~Henry David Thoreau, Walden

 Depending on the topic, GLS 592: Special Topics in Liberal Studies generally conforms to one of the three thematic areas specified above.
 GLS students also have the option of undertaking a directed independent study (DIS) in graduate liberal studies (GLS 591) under the supervision of a qualified faculty person.
 DIS projects must be approved by the student's academic advisor, the instructor, the GLS Program Director and the Dean of the Graduate School.

-Note: Forms requesting DIS courses must be submitted to the GLS office at least two days prior to the relevant semester/session drop/add deadline.
+Note: Forms requesting DIS courses must be submitted to the GLS office at least two working days prior to the relevant semester/session drop/add deadline.

 The above statement does NOT apply to the GLS 598, GLS 597 and GLS 599 links.
 These links take you to other "major" instructional web pages on this website.